alaabenfatma/VisualSR/README.md

   <li>DEMO : This GUI will provide the user with a UX which can help demonstrate the capabilities of this project.</li>
 </ul>

-#### Please note that this is not a documentation, it is nothing but an *eye-catcher*.
+#### Please note that the rest not a documentation, it is nothing but an *eye-catcher*.
 Refer to this article [CODEPROJECT](https://www.codeproject.com/Articles/1239656/VisualSR) for more details.